zeebe-io/enhancements/ZEPXXX-priority-election.md

 ### Possible issues and corner cases
 1. If even after multiple rounds of election no new leader is elected, it is possible that all nodes starts election at the same time and enters an election loop. <To be verified>
-2. In normal cases, the election can take upto ((quorum + 1) * electionTimeout) until a new leader is elected.
+2. In normal cases, the election can take up to ((quorum + 1) * electionTimeout) until a new leader is elected.

 We are not going to discuss solutions for the above problems in this document.